 |Base Station Simulators (coming)||

 DASY8 Module mmWave inherently supports base-station simulators.
-The following base-station simulators are currently integrated:
+The following base-station simulators are currently being integrated and will be available in 2021:

 |System Validation Sources||